 How to crop a photo into a circle

 With Photos, it’s simple to crop your photo into a circle on your Mac.

 You can follow the same steps as above – just make sure you select Elliptical Selection in Crop mode.
 With this, you can drag your cursor around the photo, with the photo’s new outline appearing as a blue-dotted circular shape.

+Want to make the editing process faster?
 There are lots of keyboard shortcuts that can make using the Photos app even quicker.

 The ones most useful for cropping photos are: